Warning: This post deals with some heavy stuff about rape. It might be hard to read for some of you.

 From what I can tell, the first time he raped someone was in my basement during a party.
 I remember us all getting fucked up on Rolling Rock and Old English.
 There was one girl with us, our friend’s gf.
-Our friend wasn’t there at the time, and X saw every opportunity to get pussy, no matter what.
+Our friend wasn’t there at the time, and X saw every opportunity as his chance to get pussy, no matter what.

+The next day X told everyone that he fucked her that night.
 This is how X lost his virginity: On a torn futon.
 In my parents’ basement, where I used to play with my GI Joes and Legos.

 Flash forward 20 years to a few months ago.
 X has moved to another continent.
 I find out from a friend at the part what really happened.

 The girl was dead drunk.
 My friend that refused her did so not only because she was our friend’s gf, but because she was barely coherent.
 When X got to her, she could barely move.
 If there was any doubt in my mind before, it was now gone.
 He was as much a rapist as Brock Turner, Bill Cosby, or a myriad other men that do this kind of thing.